RedstoneDave/My-Language/README.md

 - `fesazu`
   - `zu` indecates the topic, a similar example is the partical “は” in Japanese.
-  - e.g. `fozu raez`, means “I'm tall”, where `fo` is the pronoun “me” and `raez` is the adjective “tall”.
+  - e.g. `fozu raez`, means “I’m tall”, where `fo` is the pronoun “me” and `raez` is the adjective “tall”.
 - `fesasu`
   - `su` indecates the subject (or nominative), a similar example is the partical “が” in Japanese.
   - In dependent clauses, `su` is more frequently used than `zu`